ningweinw/iengage/project-files/gamification/Azure Infrastructure/Azure Front Door Superhero.md

 </a>

 ### Select the correct routing method used by Azure Front Door:
 Azure Front Door employs various routing methods to ensure users get the best experience.
-Think about how a superhero would decide the best path to take in a complex city to reach their destination quickly.
+Picture our hero navigating through the busy streets of Webville, choosing the quickest and safest routes to deliver content.

 **Quiz Time!**
 <select id="quiz-dropdown-2" onchange="checkAnswer2()" class="styled-dropdown">